Entropic CLT and phase transition in high-dimensional Wishart matrices: A high dimensional entropic CLT

 Thus we get fom \eqref{eq:expand} and the above observations that $e_1^{\top} I(h_t) e_1 - J \le T(r)$ where

-which the exact same quantity as the one obtain in \cite{ABBN04}.
+which is the exact same quantity as the one obtained in \cite{ABBN04}.
 The goal now is to optimize over $r$ to make this quantity as negative as possible.
 Solving the above optimization problem is exactly the content of \cite[Section 2.4]{ABBN04} and it yields the following bound:

 which is exactly the claimed bound in \eqref{eq:toprove3}.